LedgerHQ/app-openpgp/README.md

 ## Known limitations

-Today, the current App has some known limitations.
+Today, the current App has the following known limitation:

-- RSA4096 is disabled, because of an issue with the watchdog, resetting the device during long prime number operation.
-- Using Ed25519 template, the decrypt doesn't output a correct result.
+- Using Ed25519 template, the decrypt operation doesn't work (given CRC error).
+Thus, it is currently disabled.